-Via Ferrata is Italian for Iron Road (wikipedia) and is most commonly found in the Alps; Italy and Austria, and in my case, France.
-It originated during the 1st World War as a means for moving troops along.
-Picture pieces of metal stapled into steep mountain walls that you scramble along:
+Via Ferrata is Italian for Iron Road (wikipedia) and its presence most commonly found in the Alps; Italy and Austria, and in my case, France.
+This activity originated during the 1st World War as a means for moving troops along.
+Picture pieces of metal stapled into steep mountain walls that you scramble along.

 Rock climbing, without the “rock climbing” skill

 This sport allows you to traverse a mountain like one would as a rock climber.
-However, you hold onto metal, rather than grip for dear life along small rock crevices.
+However, you hold onto these metal staples, rather than grip for dear life along small rock crevices.
 The staples pictured above illustrates the path you move yourself along and up the mountain.
 The small stretches of metal rope against the mountain are connected every several meters.
-This is where you attach your own rope, that’s already attached to the harness you wear, as the safety mechanism: if you fall, the rope will catch you!
+This structure is where you attach your own rope, that’s already attached to the harness you wear, as a safety mechanism: if you fall, the rope will catch you!
 However!
 Every few feet, you have to unattach and reattach your rope to the next section which can be very nerve-wracking!